Brimonidine/ timolol drops

 Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.
 It may also be used for other conditions as determined by your doctor.

-Brimonidine/timolol drops is an alpha-agonist and beta-blocker combination.
+Brimonidine/timolol drops are an alpha-agonist and beta-blocker combination.
 It works by decreasing fluid production and pressure inside the eye.

 Do NOT use brimonidine/ timolol drops if: